 - Wild charge (Electric-type) – 100 damage and 45 energy (100% chance to lower the user’s defenses by two ranks)

 You won’t have too many choices regarding Electivire’s fast moves.
-Of the two choices, you likely want to lean towards primarily using thunder shock.
+You likely want to lean towards primarily using thunder shock of the two options.
 It may not do as much damage as low kick, but the amount of energy it generates makes up for that, allowing Electivire to use its charge moves far more often.